masa-finance/masa-oracle/docs/ai-protocol-node/twitter-data.md

 ## Use Case: Decentralized AI Agent

 Imagine a decentralized AI agent designed to monitor and analyze public sentiment on social media platforms, specifically Twitter, regarding various cryptocurrencies.
-This agent, let's call it "CryptoSentimentAI," uses the Masa Oracle Node's Twitter data endpoints to gather real-time data on what people are saying about different cryptocurrencies.
+This agent, let's call it "CryptoSentimentAI," uses the Masa Protocol Node's Twitter data endpoints to gather real-time data on what people are saying about different cryptocurrencies.

 ### How CryptoSentimentAI Leverages LLMs